esl/MongooseIM/doc/modules/mod_mam.md

 * **archive_chat_markers** (boolean, default: `false`) - If set to true, XEP-0333 chat markers will be archived.
 See more details [here](#archiving-chat-markers)
 * **pm** (list | `false`, default: `[]`) - Override options for archivization of one-to-one messages.
 If the value of this option is `false`, one-to-one message archive is disabled.
 * **muc** (list | `false`, default: `false`) - Override options for archivization of group chat messages.
 If the value of this option is `false`, group chat message archive is disabled.
+* **extra_lookup_params** (atom, default: `undefined`) - a module implementing `mam_iq` behaviour.
+ If this option has value other then undefined, function `extra_lookup_params/2` from this module will be called when building MAM lookup parameters.
+ This can be used to extend currently supported MAM query fields by a custom field or fields.
+ This field(s) can be added to lookup params later passed to MAM backend.

 **backend**, **add_archived_element**, **no_stanzaid_element** and **is_archivable_message** will be applied to both `pm` and `muc` (if they are enabled), unless overriden explicitly (see example below).